Laboratory measurements of energy partitioning and anomalous electron heating in magnetized, perpendicular collisionless shocks: Introduction

-Collisionless shocks are common structures throughout the universe, found in planetary magnetospheres \cite{Smith1975,Smith1980,Sulaiman2015,Lefebvre2007, wilson+16b,johlander+21, Lalti+22,Schwartz2022}, supernova remnants \cite{Cargill1987,Spicer1989,Bamba2003,rothenflug+04,gamil+08,SN1006HESS,bocchino+11,giuffrida+22}, and when galaxies merge inside a cluster \cite{willson70, fujita+01,govoni+04,vanweeren+10,brunetti+14,lindner+14}.
-In a collisionless shock, the ion-ion Coulomb mean-free-path $\lambda^{i \backslash i}_{\text{mfp}}$ greatly exceeds the density gradient scale-length $L_n \equiv n/|\nabla n|$, implying that collective electromagnetic fields in the plasma mediate interactions, not collisional viscosity \cite{Balogh2013,Burgess2015,Marcowith2016}.
-The process is inherently nonlinear and kinetic, with no generally accepted theory of particle heating and energy partitioning \cite{Balikhin1993,Lembge2003,Schwartz2011,Schwartz2022,Stasiewicz2023}. \textit{In situ} spacecraft measurements in the solar system provide empirical tests of candidate theories, but repeated bow-shock crossings in similar conditions near the Earth show significant variance in electron heating, especially for intermediate magnetosonic regions ($1\lesssim M_{ms}\lesssim 10$) \cite{Schwartz2022,Schwartz1988,Chen2018}, highlighting the inherent irreproducibility of heliospheric conditions.
-Thus, obtaining clear measurements of energy partitioning, typically parameterized by the downstream electron-ion temperature ratio $T_e/T_i$, as a function of Mach number in planetary bow-shocks remains outstanding, as does for supernova remnants \cite{Tran2020,Raymond2023}.
-Controlled laboratory experiments can provide independent measurements of energy partition that can be contrasted with theory, astronomical, and heliosphysical data.
+Collisionless shocks are common structures throughout the universe, found in planetary magnetospheres \citep{Smith1975,Smith1980,Sulaiman2015,Lefebvre2007, wilson+16b,johlander+21, Lalti+22,Schwartz2022}, supernova remnants \citep{Cargill1987,Spicer1989,Bamba2003,rothenflug+04,gamil+08,SN1006HESS,bocchino+11,giuffrida+22}, and when galaxies merge inside a cluster \citep{willson70, fujita+01,govoni+04,vanweeren+10,brunetti+14,lindner+14}.
+In a collisionless shock, the ion-ion Coulomb mean-free-path $\lambda^{i \backslash i}_{\text{mfp}}$ greatly exceeds the density gradient scale-length $L_n \equiv n/|\nabla n|$, implying that collective electromagnetic fields in the plasma mediate interactions, not collisional viscosity \citep{Balogh2013,Burgess2015,Marcowith2016}.
+How the inflowing kinetic energy is partitioned by the shock between ions and electrons is a crucial parameter controlling the thermodynamics, radiation, and particle acceleration in collisionless shocks.
+While magnetohydrodynamic theory dictates how bulk properties such as the temperature change from the far upstream to far downstream across a shock, dynamics through the shock are inherently nonlinear and kinetic, with no generally accepted theory of particle heating and energy partitioning in collisionless shocks \citep{Balikhin1993,Lembge2003,Schwartz2011,Schwartz2022,Stasiewicz2023}.

-Recent laser-driven experiments have produced collisionless shocks, classified as Weibel-mediated without upstream magnetization \cite{Park2015,Fox2018,Bruulsema2020,Swadling2020,Fiuza2020,Johnson2025}, and as quasi-perpendicular or quasi-parallel when a magnetic field is present, depending on the angle $\theta_{\text{Bn}}$ between the shock propagation and upstream field \cite{Schaeffer2017,Schaeffer2019,Matsukiyo2022,Bolanos2024,Zhang2024}.
-Quasi-perpendicular ($60^{\circ} \leq \theta_{\text{Bn}} \leq 90^{\circ}$) experiments showed shock \emph{precursors} forming in a few ion gyrations \cite{Schaeffer2019,Yao2021,Matsukiyo2022}, before full compression was reached and a downstream developed.